-Point Loma Campus (Liberty Station):

-- The HTH schools in Point Loma are situated in the midst of Liberty Station, adjacent to a public business district with several public thoroughfares between school buildings. - o There are legal restrictions to the use of skateboards in such public spaces. - Based on these facts, and our experience with the common, shared public spaces surrounding our schools, we have concluded that in order to maintain a safe environment, skateboards will not be allowed on the Point Loma campus. - Students may not bring skateboards in any area within 500 feet of any HTH school building, any HTH parking lot, or HTH common area at any time. - If a student brings a skateboard onto campus, the skateboard may be confiscated by the school administration, and students may be subject to disciplinary action.
+- Point Loma Campus (Liberty Station): - The HTH schools in Point Loma are situated in the midst of Liberty Station, adjacent to a public business district with several public thoroughfares between school buildings. - There are legal restrictions to the use of skateboards in such public spaces. - Based on these facts, and our experience with the common, shared public spaces surrounding our schools, we have concluded that in order to maintain a safe environment, skateboards will not be allowed on the Point Loma campus.

-Chula Vista Campus:

-- In order to maintain a safe environment, students may not ride skateboards onto or on campus. - If a student violates these skateboard rules, the student's skateboard may be confiscated by the school administration, and students may be subject to disciplinary action.
+- All skateboards must be checked in and stored in the designated area. - If a student brings a skateboard onto campus, the skateboard may be confiscated by the school administration, and students may be subject to disciplinary action.

-North County Campus:
+• Chula Vista Campus:

-o In order to maintain a safe environment, students generally may not ride skateboards onto or on campus.
+- In order to maintain a safe environment, students may not ride skateboards onto or on campus. - All skateboards must be checked in and stored in the designated area.

-o Commuters:
+• North County Campus:

-- Students who commute by skateboard may bring skateboards onto campus in a safe and orderly manner. - If a student brings a skateboard onto campus, he/she must carry it onto campus as students may not ride onto campus. - All skateboards must be stored properly as directed by faculty and staff members. - o If a student violates these rules, the student's skateboard may be confiscated by the school administration, and students may be subject to disciplinary action.
+- In order to maintain a safe environment, students generally may not ride skateboards onto or on campus. - o Commuters: - Students who commute by skateboard may bring skateboards on campus in a safe and orderly manner. - If a student brings a skateboard onto campus, he/she must carry it onto campus as students may not ride onto campus. - All skateboards must be stored properly as directed by faculty and staff members. - If a student violates these rules, the student's skateboard may be confiscated by the school administration, and the student may be subject to disciplinary action.